jonaspleyer/cellular_raza/cellular_raza-book/src/Roadmap.md

 - [ ] Find scalable user API with variadic generics (see [my question on the rust-forum](https://users.rust-lang.org/t/varying-generic-parameters-with-features/93333/58))
 - [ ] Stabilize Backend API (try to avoid features, see above)
 - [ ] Make it multi-scale: varying time-steps for portions of simulation
+    - [ ] Find user Interface for time input
 - [ ] Stochastic Processes
+- [ ] Better concepts for domain decomposition
+    - [ ] Probable solution: Define `SubDomain` which hold a number of `Voxel` (similar to what is realized already in the `MultiVoxelContainer` struct of the `cpu_os_threads` backend.)
+    - [ ] Efficiently implement this new concept and benchmark
+- [ ] Evaluate usage of associated types for some concepts
+    - [ ] Probably useful for `CellularReactions` concept

 ## Planned for the Future
 - [ ] Complete Deserialization of Simulation